 Of course, this all depends on someone not finding your device and removing your Tile - and it depends on there being a community of users.
 If you live somewhere really remote, that might not be the case.

-The other thing you need to consider is that of how the Tile app runs on devices.
+The other thing you need to consider is how the Tile app runs on devices.
 If the permissions block access in the background - perhaps to save battery - that might mean that Tile never detects anything until the app is actually opened.
 Some devices are more aggressive with killing background activity, so this is certainly something to watch out for.

 What about Tile Premium?